-India Among Countries That Don’t Punish Bribery of Foreign Officials: Report
+India Among Countries That Don’t Punish Foreign Public Officials for Bribery: Report

-The list of slackers includes non-signatories like China and India, but also members of the pact like Mexico, Japan or Finland.
+The list of slackers includes countries such as China, India, Mexico, Japan and Finland.

 Frankfurt am Main: Countries that strictly enforce a worldwide pact against foreign bribery are far outnumbered and outweighed by those that turn a blind eye, a report published on Wednesday by watchdog Transparency International (TI) found.